 When we go in to develop your brand and your digital presence, we need to know as much as possible about you, your business, and your goals.
 You must have taken some sort of action already and be making sales in order for branding to work.
 This is only because you need a point of reference to gauge how well you’re able to scale your results.
 If you’ve never made a sale, you’ll have several issues to overcome before you begin to solidify yourself in the market.

-Most of our clients are small business owners who have been in business for 20+ years and have lost the “soul” that originally made their brand so appealing.
-They no longer have an edge over competitors and are seeking a rapid and drastic change that will ultimately improve their bottom line.
+Most of our clients are small business owners who have been in business for 20+ years.
+They have lost the “soul” that originally made their brand so appealing.
+Some no longer have an edge over competitors and seek a rapid change of pace.
+They ultimately want to improve their bottom line.

 It’s best if you have something tangible (not just an idea) that we can add layers to.
 If you’ve only made a handful of sales but know your target customer very specifically: their likes and dislikes, their lifestyle choices, their personal attitude about life, their hopes and fears, and where to find these customers, we can make magic happen.